 Dairy cows generally get milked for 10 months; but that may change and is totally dependent on when we get them bred; and how much milk they are producing.
 We replace our poorer milking cows with heifers that we have raised ourselves as over the years we have found it is NOT a good idea to purchase cows from dairies or other breeders (as a whole we have found only ONE we trust to have clean cows.)
 Our dairy cows cost us on average now $3,000 each; the cost includes all of the testing we do before they can go into our milk string.
 Our A1A2 milk cows are all being sold off as we go to exclusively milking A2A2 cows.
 Go here to find out more about A2 milk.
 The Devil in the Milk

 Ideally; our cows are milked 10 months and dried off for 2 months as they prepare for their next lactation.
 It almost never works out that way.
-We rely on an AI tech to settle our cows with top A2 semen.
-This year he got 0 settled, so I had to buy a bull which means all the cows will be drying up about the same time.
-We have a very nice Hattie Ellen daughter that is A2A2; Annie that is due in April.
-Ethel is a Lucy daughter due in Feb.
-She will be sold along with another heifer because they are both A2A1, but we may need to rely on her for a month before our A2A2 cows freshen.
+We rely on an AI tech to settle our cows with top A2 semen, but keep a “backup bull” for when they do not get settled.
 So you can see it is a delicate matter of juggling the cows in milk (fresh cows) and the cows due to freshen and keeping heifers for 2.5 years before they can come into production.

 Our subscribers are ALWAYS offered first place on the subscription list every session.
 Only when a family drops out or our milk production increases will our subscriptions open up to the next family on the list.
 We occasionally advertise for new families to let the locals know that we are here.
-Now we rely on word of mouth to bring in our new subscribers.